 This myth is often perpetuated by doctors and many of you with “bad” knees or back has heard this from an “expert”.
 The problem is that doctors do not know how to squat/deadlift, nor have the time to teach you if they did.
 So we can’t blame them.

-I have heard this one from mostly runners and endurance athletes.
-They see a picture of a powerlifter that has done everything possible to get better bigger and they make the judgement that if they touch something heavy they will be less flexible.
+I have heard this one from most runners and endurance athletes.
+They see a picture of a powerlifter that has done everything possible to get better bigger and they make the judgment that if they touch something heavy they will be less flexible.

 The breakdown is pretty simple here: If you do resistance training through the proper range of motion on the big lifts you will likely increase your flexibility.
 This is due to the fact that your muscles have to stretch and contract through this range of motion effectively to keep your joints safe.
 The question here is: How much flexibility do you need?
 Do you just need to squat, run, or deadlift?
 Resistance training likely won’t hinder any of the above.